MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

 ### Operational excellence

 - [Azure Alerts](/azure/azure-monitor/alerts/alerts-overview) is built into the solution to notify you when an upload fails to deliver logs to the CLAW.
 It's up to you to determine the severity of alerts and how to respond.
-- Use ARM templates to speed up the deployment of additional TIC 3.0 architectures for new applications.
+- Use ARM templates to speed up the deployment of TIC 3.0 architectures for new applications.

 ### Performance

-- [Azure Firewall](/azure/firewall/firewall-performance), [Application Gateway](/azure/application-gateway/application-gateway-faq#performance), [Azure Front Door](/azure/frontdoor/scenarios#performance-efficiency), and [Event hub](/azure/architecture/serverless/event-hubs-functions/performance-scale) performance scales as usage increases.
+- [Azure Firewall](/azure/firewall/firewall-performance), [Application Gateway](/azure/application-gateway/application-gateway-faq#performance), [Azure Front Door](/azure/frontdoor/scenarios#performance-efficiency), and [Event Hub](/azure/architecture/serverless/event-hubs-functions/performance-scale) performance scales as usage increases.
 - Azure Firewall Premium allows more TCP connections than Standard and provides greater bandwidth.
 - Application Gateway v2 automatically ensures that new instances are spread across fault domains and update domains.
 - Azure Front Door provides caching, compression, traffic acceleration, and TLS termination to improve performance.
-- Event hub standard and premium provides auto-inflate to scale up as load increases.
+- Event Hub standard and premium provides auto-inflate to scale up as load increases.

 ### Reliability

 - Azure Firewall Standard and Premium tiers integrate with availability zones to increase availability.
 - Application Gateway v2 supports autoscaling and availability zones to increase reliability.
 - Multi-region implementations that include load balancing services like Azure Front Door can improve reliability and resiliency.
-- Event hub Standard and Premium provide Geo-disaster recovery pairing that allows the namespace to failover to a secondary region.
+- Event Hub Standard and Premium provide Geo-disaster recovery pairing that allows the namespace to fail over to a secondary region.

 ### Security

 - Registering an enterprise application creates a service principal.
 Use a naming scheme for service principals that indicates their purpose.
 - Perform audits to determine the activity of service principals and the status of service principal owners.
 - Azure Firewall has standard policies.
 Web Application Firewalls (WAF) associated with Application Gateway and Azure Front Door has managed rule sets to secure your web service.
 Start with those and build organizational policies over time based on industry requirements, best practices, and government regulations.
-- Event hub access is authorized using Azure Active Directory Managed Identities using a CISA provided certificate.
+- Event Hub access is authorized using Azure Active Directory Managed Identities using a CISA provided certificate.

 ## Deploy an Azure Firewall solution